gardener-community/hackathon/2024-05_Schelklingen/README.md

 ## 👮 Expose Shoot API Server In [Tailscale](https://tailscale.com/) VPN

 **Problem Statement:** The most common ways to secure a shoot cluster is to [apply ACLs](https://github.com/stackitcloud/gardener-extension-acl), or to use an `ExposureClass` which exposes the API server only within a corporate network.
 However, managing the ACL configuration can become difficult with a growing number of participants (needed IP addresses), especially in a dynamic environment and work-from-home scenarios. `ExposureClass`es might be not possible because no corporate network might be available.
-A Tailscale-based VPN, however, is a scalable and managable alternative.
+A Tailscale-based VPN, however, is a scalable and manageable alternative.

 **Motivation/Benefits**: 🛡️ Increased cluster security, ✨ support more use cases/scenarios.